callumsmits/emUnpicker/readme.md

 - [SciPy](https://www.scipy.org/scipylib/index.html)
 - [PIL](http://www.pythonware.com/products/pil/)

 Just clone this repository and check that the script trainingSetFromStarFiles.py is exectutable.
+TensorFlow will use a GPU if present in the system and this greatly speeds up training.

 ##Usage
 The scripts can be run with or without ctf correction.
 In practice, operating without CTF correction is just as accurate and runs quicker.